 WebMD scrapped plans for a possible sale and announced that president and CEO Wayne Gattinella is stepping down after 11 years in that role.

-The digital health giant said it had “terminated” talks with “several potential acquirers,” having opened its books for them and, presumably, received disappointing offers.
+The digital health giant said it had “terminated” talks with “several potential acquirers” having opened its books for them and, presumably, received disappointing offers.
 The company issued a grim preliminary outlook for 2012, forecasting revenues down 2%-8% year-on-year due to decreased ad spending from pharmas as a raft of well-advertised brands lose patent protection.

-“WebMD's fourth quarter sales activity for advertising and sponsorship products was less than anticipated and reflects a challenging business environment for certain pharmaceutical company customers and a more competitive landscape in the consumer products markets,” said a company statement, which added that loss of patent protection on key drugs was “having a greater than previously anticipated impact on marketing expenditures across entire product portfolios of some pharmaceutical companies.”
+“WebMD’s fourth quarter sales activity for advertising and sponsorship products was less than anticipated and reflects a challenging business environment for certain pharmaceutical company customers and a more competitive landscape in the consumer products markets,” said a company statement, which added that loss of patent protection on key drugs was “having a greater than previously anticipated impact on marketing expenditures across entire product portfolios of some pharmaceutical companies.”

-Also cutting into WebMD's revenues: more competition for consumer products advertising “from a variety of ad networks and social sites,” the firm said.
+Also cutting into WebMD’s revenues is increased competition for consumer products advertising “from a variety of ad networks and social sites,” the firm said.

 “While we face near-term challenges, I am confident that there is significant growth opportunity ahead for WebMD,” said board chair Martin Wygod in a statement.
 “I believe that the pressures facing the pharmaceutical industry will ultimately prove to be the strong catalyst for a meaningful shift by them to digital marketing solutions.
 WebMD offers a cost-effective, efficient and highly measurable alternative to traditional detailing to physicians and mass media to consumers.”

-CFO and COO Anthony Vuolo is the interim CEO, pending a board search for that post.
-He will be aided by a management committee consisting of: EVP, consumer services Gregory Mason; EVP, chief technology officer William Pence; EVP, professional services Steven Zatz, MD; and SVP, sales Dorothy Gemmell.
+CFO and COO Anthony Vuolo is standing in as interim CEO pending a board search for that post, and he will be aided by a new management committee consisting of: EVP, consumer services Gregory Mason; EVP, chief technology officer William Pence; EVP, professional services Steven Zatz, MD; and SVP, sales Dorothy Gemmell.

-WebMD's brands include the eponymous consumer portal as well as Medscape, MedicineNet, emedicineHealth, RxList, theheart.org and Medscape Education.
+WebMD’s stable of brands includes the eponymous consumer portal as well as Medscape, MedicineNet, emedicineHealth, RxList, theheart.org and Medscape Education.